ashik-08/ashik-08/README.md

 ## 🎉 Fun fact

-When I'm not coding, you can find me watching new movies and tv-series.
-Fun fact: I like to think about a magical world and fancy the creatures dinosaur & dragon.
+When I'm not coding, you can find me watching new movies and tv-series. <br />
+***Fun fact: I like to think about a magical world and fancy the creatures dinosaur & dragon.***

 <br />
 <br />